cyverse-gis/data2science/README.md

 <br/>

 * **tusd** - tus is a protocol based on HTTP for resumable file uploads.
 Resumable means that an upload can be interrupted at any moment and can be resumed without re-uploading the previous data again.
 An interruption may happen willingly, if the user wants to pause, or by accident in case of an network issue or server outage.
   * TUSD_STORAGE - a bind mounted temporary storage for files that are in the process uploading.
 When uploaded, the files will go into _/home/ubuntu/data-to-science/tusd_storage_ .
-When finished processing, the data will disappear from this directory and be placed in the permanent storage directory at _/home/ubuntu/data-to-science/user_data_.
-Both the TUSD_STORAGE and USER_DATA_STORAGE are specified in the _.env_ file.
-They are both bind mounts which are specified in volumes section of the _docker-compose.yml_
+When finished processing, the data will disappear from this directory and be placed in the permanent storage directory at _/var/lib/docker/volumes/data-to-science-ben_user-data/_data_.
+You can change the location of this permanet storage.
+It is called USER_DATA_STORAGE and can be specified in the _.env_ file.

 <br/>